sergeluca/Power-Platform-BPM-Toolkit/README.md

+# The Power Platform BPM Toolkit 2023 (Dataverse version, early alpha version)

+This version is an alpha version with a new workflow engine.
+The data model is new
+The code has been re-written from scratch
+The security model is not implemented yet
+The error handling must be genaralized
+There is a new workflow engine (100% implemented with Power Automate) To evaluate the BPM Toolkit, or to use it in production, download and install the version SharePoint.
+We will upload the final Dataverse version in September 2023.

 # The Power Platform BPM Toolkit 2022 (SharePoint version)

 Welcome to the 2022 release of the Power Platform BPM Toolkit for SharePoint.